ME-ON1/Mailing-List-Script/README.md

 1. Optimise it completly (currently the loops are  running for 8sec for 10 datas, which is `PRETTY HIGH!!` ) GOAL is to bring it down Handsomly.
 2. organize the file directory.
-3. Also integrate it with twilio to send SMS to the required field and the email too.
+3. Also integrate it with twilio to send SMS to the required field.
+4. Added email functionality..
+[DONE]
-4. Make it more controllable by the client.
+5. Make it more controllable by the client.